 Find your supplements

-You now know which supplements you need and why supplements are important in a vegetarian diet.
-But how do you find good supplements?
+Now you know which supplements you may need and why they matter in a vegetarian diet.
+But how do you find good ones?

 What do you really need?
-Find out which nutrients are important for you.
-Important: there are special supplements for vegetarians, but they often contain a wild mix of nutrients, some of which you probably don’t need at all.
+Identify the nutrients that matter to you.
+There are supplements made for vegetarians, but they often contain a random mix you may not need.

 Check if the product is vegetarian or vegan.
-Usually you’ll find this on the packaging.
-Otherwise, go through the ingredient list or ask the manufacturer.
+Labels usually tell you.
+Otherwise, read the ingredient list or ask the manufacturer.

-Check if the composition makes sense.
-Many products contain a lot of fillers or additives that your body doesn’t need, or they contain too much or too little of certain nutrients.
+Check the composition.
+Many products contain fillers or too much/too little of certain nutrients.

-Finding good supplements for a vegetarian diet can be challenging.
-We want to support you in this, which is why we have set ourselves the goal of producing clean and high-quality supplements for everyone.
+Finding good supplements on a vegetarian diet can be tricky.
+That’s why we aim to create clean and high-quality supplements for everyone.

 %-split_content-%

-In a vegetarian diet, supplements can be very important and help you take good care of yourself and your body.
-However, a balanced diet can often already achieve a lot – and it’s easier on your wallet!
+In a vegetarian diet, supplements can be very important and complement your nutrient intake.
+But often, a balanced diet is enough – and saves money too!

-So, get informed about your needs and get to know your current diet: Do you eat a lot of fruits and vegetables?
+Know your needs and get to know your current diet: do you eat enough fruits and veggies?
 How about legumes?
-And are nuts and seeds a daily part of your meals or rather a stranger to your plate?
-The better you know yourself and your diet, the better you will understand which supplements you need.
+And are nuts and seeds part of your daily routine?
+The better you know yourself, the better you’ll know which supplements you need.

 Bollhöfer, M. (2012).
 Vegetarismus (Teil 1).
 Bedeutung und Definition des Vegetarismus.
 In: Ernährungs Umschau, 58(2).